vadanrod14/RA.Aid/README.md

 export OPENAI_API_BASE=your_api_base_url
 ```

-Note: The expert tool always uses OpenAI's `o1-preview` model and requires `OPENAI_API_KEY` to be set, even if you're using a different provider for the main application.
+Note: The expert tool defaults to OpenAI's o1-preview model with the OpenAI provider, but this can be configured using the --expert-provider flag along with the corresponding EXPERT_*_KEY environment variables.

 #### Examples